DIDSR/MISS-tool/README.md

 ## Installation
-This section will help you to install the packages needed for MISS-tool.
+This section will help you to install the packages needed for `MISS-tool`.

 ### Pre-requirements